 Applicants need not be ASRM members at the time of the application but will be required to become members prior to the initiation and throughout the duration of funding.
 Awardees must maintain an active membership until the project is completed and has been presented at an ASRM annual Scientific Congress.

-- Investigators should have a doctorate degree (MD, MD/PhD, PhD, ScD or equivalent) and have sufficient expertise, commitment of effort, organizational structure, and operational effectiveness to successfully implement the plan for the proposed research.
+- Investigators should have a doctorate degree (MD, MD/PhD, PhD, DO, ScD or equivalent) and have sufficient expertise, commitment of effort, organizational structure, and operational effectiveness to successfully implement the plan for the proposed research.
 (Clinical and research students, residents, fellows, and postdoctoral trainees are not eligible as the PI.)